 - Lessen the impacts of natural and man-made conditions that have the potential to adversely impact the lives and livelihoods of communities.

 - Develop and enhance the capacity of individuals, communities and institutions to reduce risk and build up resilience.
 The better the capacity the more resilient to risk.

-In addition to helping communities and families prepare for disasters, World Vision’s own preparedness means we are ready to help communities when a disaster strikes.
+In addition to helping communities and families prepare for disasters, our own preparedness means we are ready to help communities when a disaster strikes.

-Stores of relief items are maintained in most countries where World Vision works and in strategically-located disaster response warehouses.
+Stores of relief items are maintained in most countries where we work and in strategically-located disaster response warehouses.
 These items include: